-Islamic Relief has worked with the Rohingya community before, constructing an entire village for 10,000 unregistered Rohingya refugees in 2008 in Teknaf, on the Bangladesh-Myanmar border.
+Islamic Relief has worked with the Rohingya community from Rakhine State throughout various crises, constructing an entire village for 10,000 unregistered Rohingya refugees in 2008 in Teknaf, on the Bangladesh-Myanmar border.

-Islamic Relief also provided rapid emergency relief in 2008, when Cyclone Nargis devastated Myanmar.
-We distributed food parcels, emergency shelter, hygiene kits and water to thousands of families.
-We didn’t stop there – we helped communities get back on their feet by building new homes, reconstructing schools and supporting farmers and fishers to get their livelihoods back.
+In 2008, when Cyclone Nargis devastated Myanmar, we distributed food parcels, emergency shelter, hygiene kits and water to thousands of families.
+We didn’t stop there, we also helped communities get back on their feet by building new homes, reconstructing schools and supporting farmers and fishers to get their livelihoods back.

 Following outbreaks of violence, Islamic Relief has been responding to the needs of displaced families in Rakhine State.
 We’ve distributed emergency food, constructed shelters and improved the sanitation facilities through the construction of latrines in camps near Sittwe Township.
 We gave relocated refugees – many of whom had been sleeping along river banks and on the roadside – a safe place to live and basic facilities, without threat to their health and security.